holistic-stack/openscad-tree-sitter/src/lib/PROGRESS.md

 - Some edge cases in complex expressions need additional testing
 - Performance optimizations may be needed for large files
 - Some AST node types may need refinement based on real-world usage
+- Current AST generator implementation needs to be fully refactored to use the modular structure